caseyg/adaptationabilitygroup/reports.markdown

 date: 2016-05-01 14:27:00 Z
 position: 4
 welcome-text: Lab students conduct independent research, present at conferences, and establish partnerships for long term collaborations.
-Check here for updates or ideas-in-progress.
+subhead: Check here for updates and ideas-in-progress from the lab and the field.
 layout: reports
 ---